connellw/ConnellsBlog/_drafts/domain-events-vs-integration-events.md

 To do this, Kamil Grzybek proposes [dispatching separate domain event notifications](http://www.kamilgrzybek.com/design/how-to-publish-and-handle-domain-events/) after the commit.
 This is a nice distinction and gives us the choice to handle inside or outside the transaction by handling the domain event or the domain event notification.

-Because our database transaction has already been committed, we will need to **schedule a job** to ensure the notification is processed.
-Otherwise the notification handling could fail, or our application could crash, and our application could be left in an inconsistent state.
-We can implement an Outbox pattern, which writes the notification to a data table as part of the same transaction and processed it later.
+Because our database transaction has already been committed, we will need to ensure the notification is processed even if the handler fails or our application crashes, otherwise our system could be left in an inconsistent state.
+We can implement an [Outbox pattern](https://microservices.io/patterns/data/transactional-outbox.html), which writes the notification to a data table as part of the same transaction and processes it later.

 One way of achieving this is by implementing a **generic domain event handler** for all domain events.